Gogana kerara

-Gogana kerara is a moth in the family Drepanidae first described by Swinhoe in 1902.
+Gogana kerara is a moth in the family Drepanidae first described by Charles Swinhoe in 1902.
 It is found on Borneo and Peninsular Malaysia.

 The ground colour is uniform ochreous grey, the wings with a minute blackish dot at the end of each cell, the forewings with a rather broad brownish median band, a discal line of blackish lunules.
 The space to the outer margin is brownish, containing a pale sinuous submarginal line.
 The hindwings have a faintly indicated discal line of blackish lunules.
 The space beyond is brown with a subterminal pale sinuous line as on the forewings.

 The larvae feed on Daemonorops grandis and Orania silvicola.